podcast-ai/pod-search/notebooks/tldr/README.md

-### generated a short summary about the transcript
+### generates a short summary about the transcript